Visit our OLD website for more details of PAST border collie puppies, working sheepdogs and puppies for sale

 Will you continue to support the following type of breeder?

-If you earn more than £1000.00 TURNOVER (not Profit) from the sale of "anything" you own it must be declared on your Self assessment tax return, if you are making any profit whatsoever, then you are most definitely, in the business of breeding dogs for sale and MUST be council licensed.
+If you earn more than £1000.00 TURNOVER (not Profit) from the sale of "anything" you own (including the sale of puppies) it must be declared on your Self assessment tax return, if you are making any profit whatsoever, then you are most definitely, in the business of breeding dogs for sale and MUST be council licensed.

 If you advertise (on Facebook, or anywhere, even just a post "looking for new postcode") you are contravening the law as this is one of the business tests for the HMRC.

-If the breeder you buy from is rearing their pups in a shed, on crappy food, and asking more than £400.00 each for those puppies he is still most likely making a small PROFIT on those pups.
+If the breeder you buy from is rearing their pups in a shed, on crappy food, and asking more than £400.00 each for those puppies he is still most likely making a small PROFIT on those pups, since he does not put a value on his time.

 OUR ASTRA PUPPIES WILL NEVER END UP IN RESCUE as our owners have the guarantee that we will take back our pups or at the least help rehome/rehabilitate, if your requirements/lifestyle etc requires.